SeaEval/SeaEval/README.md

-## How to evaluate all tasks and diverse prompts
+## How to use SeaEval to evaluate all 28 tasks?

 Run the following command:
 ```